 We’ve all experienced periods of time that are particularly stressful in our life, and we most likely will again (I know, you don’t want to hear that!).
 So, it’s important that we know how to deal with stress to stop ourselves from becoming anxious bundles of stress 24/7.

 If you think the only way to deal with stress is by hitting the gym or doing a guided meditation before bed, then this is for you.
-Of course, there’s nothing wrong with those things, but the key to stress relief is being kind to yourself in the long run!
-Yes, you have to be nice to yourself, forever!
+Of course, all of the "stress busting techniques" we all know and love are great ways to reduce stress, but the key to long-lasting stress-relief is: practising kindness towards yourself.

 Stress increases our cortisol levels and cortisol levels not only put the mind and body on high alert and increase anxiety, but also mess with our body’s balanced system, weaken the immune system, leave us more susceptible to illnesses and infections, reduce the quality of sleep, and interfere with important hormonal functions.